10 Red Hat OpenShift alternatives to reduce licensing costs

 1. Qovery

-Qovery is a Kubernetes Management Platform that sits on top of your cloud (AWS, Google, Azure).
-It replaces the heavy OpenShift management layer with a lightweight control plane.
-It turns your raw EKS/GKE clusters into a self-service platform where developers can deploy apps, databases, and preview environments without writing YAML.
+Qovery is a Kubernetes Management Platform that sits on top of your existing cloud infrastructure (AWS EKS, GCP GKE, Azure AKS).
+It replaces the heavy OpenShift management layer with a lightweight control plane, allowing developers to deploy apps, databases, and preview environments without writing Kubernetes manifests.

 Pros:

-- Zero Infrastructure Tax: You don't pay per CPU core.
-This is massive for AI workloads using expensive GPUs.
+- Zero Infrastructure Tax: You do not pay per CPU core.
+This yields massive cost savings for compute-heavy or AI/GPU workloads.

-- Developer Autonomy: Built-in Preview Environments and "Clone to Staging" features that beat OpenShift’s usability.
+- Superior Developer Autonomy: Built-in Ephemeral Environments and "Clone to Staging" features generally outperform OpenShift’s native usability.

-- No Lock-In: Qovery deploys standard Helm charts.
-If you stop using Qovery, your apps keep running.
+- No Lock-In: Qovery deploys using standard Helm charts.
+If you leave the platform, your applications continue running on standard Kubernetes.

 Cons: